Prostitution in Japan: Edo era

 In 1617, the Tokugawa Shogunate issued an order restricting prostitution to certain areas on the outskirts of cities, known as lit. 'pleasure quarter' (遊廓、遊郭, yūkaku).
 The most famous of these were Yoshiwara in Edo (present-day Tokyo), Shinmachi in Osaka, and Shimabara in Kyoto.

 Pleasure quarters were walled and guarded for taxation and access control.
 Prostitutes and courtesans were licensed as "women of pleasure" (遊女, yūjo) and ranked according to an elaborate hierarchy, with tayū and later oiran at the apex.
 The women were not allowed outside of the walls except to visit dying relatives and, once a year, for hanami (viewing cherry blossoms).

-Japanese women engaged in sexual relations with foreign men like Chinese and Europeans at port cities like Hirado.
-In 1609, a post was set up in Hirado by the Dutch East India Company.
-Unmarried women could be rented from their parents for a few months or weeks by foreign sailors who were stranded there during typhoons.
-After several summers, the women would retire from prostitution and then marry after getting a trousseau from the money they earned from sex work.
-In some cases, Japanese women would marry the foreign traders or enter into a long-term relationship as their permanent concubine.

-How Japanese women and foreign men engaged in sexual relations varied by situation and could lead to some strange cases.
-Once, two Japanese women bore daughters at the same time to Cornelis van Nijenroode, a Dutch merchant who was made the trading posts' chief factor in 1623.
-Zheng Chenggong (Coxinga), a Chinese Ming loyalist that would eventually become Prince of Yanping, was born from relations between a Japanese woman and the Chinese Hokkien trader Zheng Zhilong.
-One of Tokugawa Ieyasu's key advisors, Englishman William Adams, was married to the daughter of the Honshu headman and also had a Japanese concubine while living in Hirado.